-Additionally, the Compact's preamble states that in consideration of the exclusive rights enjoyed by the Tribe to engage in the gaming activities and to operate the number of gaming devices as specified in this Compact, and the other meaningful concessions offered by the State in good faith negotiations, and pursuant to the Indian Gaming Regulatory Act (IGRA), the Tribe restates its commitment to provide to the State, on a sovereign-to-sovereign basis, and to local jurisdictions, fair cost reimbursement and mitigation from revenues derived from the gaming devices operated pursuant to this Compact on a payment schedule, as specified.
+Additionally, the Compact's preamble states that in consideration of the exclusive rights enjoyed by the Tribe to engage in the gaming activities and to operate the number of gaming devices as specified in this Compact, and the other meaningful concessions offered by the State in good faith negotiations, and pursuant to the Indian Gaming Regulatory Act (IGRA), the Tribe restates its commitment to provide to the State, on a sovereign-to-sovereign basis, and to local jurisdictions, fair cost reimbursement and mitigation from revenues derived from the gaming devices operated pursuant to this Compact.

-Once effective (legislative ratification and federal approval required), this Compact will be in full force and effect for twenty-five (25) years following the effective date.
-The vehicle identified for providing the constitutionally required legislative ratification of this Compact is AB 291 (Atkins/Gonzalez).
+Once effective (legislative ratification and federal approval required), this Compact will be in full force and effect for 25 years following the effective date.
+The vehicle identified for providing the constitutionally required legislative ratification of this Compact is AB 1606 (Cooper).